ChicagoBitdevs/ChicagoBitdevs.github.io/_posts/2022-04-14-Socratic-Seminar-29.md

 **Credits:** W3c

-There as a lot of talk at Bitcoin 2022 about DIDs.
+There was a lot of talk at Bitcoin 2022 about DIDs.
 I have not seen one before so i thought it would be fun to see an example.
 DIDs underpin the much talked about tbDEX project from Block.